processing/p5.js-sound/README.md

 Dependencies
 =========
-p5.sound imports Signal Math and Clock modules directly from [Tone.js](https://github.com/TONEnoTONE/Tone.js).
+[Tone.js](https://github.com/TONEnoTONE/Tone.js) - p5.sound imports Signal Math and Clock modules directly from this library using require.js.
+Check it out!

 References and Inspiration
 =========